Parameter-Efficient Fine-Tuning#

 Launch NIM for LLMs with PEFT#

-This section includes setup instructions for LoRAs tuned on llama3-8b-instruct.
-The workflow to setup LoRAs for llama3-70b-instruct is similar.
-Note that the greater underlying model size results in greater memory requirements for llama3-70b LoRAs.
+This section includes setup instructions for LoRAs tuned on LLama3 8B Instruct.
+The workflow to setup LoRAs for LLama3 8B Instruct is similar.
+Note that the greater underlying model size of Llama3 70B results in greater memory requirements for its LoRA version.
 See PEFT Cache memory requirements.

 export NIM_PEFT_SOURCE=/home/nvs/loras